sectenzorg/syarifabdillah/content/about/index.md

 ---
 title: About
-date: 2023-06-14T22:45:06+02:00
+date: 2020-06-18T22:45:06+02:00
 draft: false
 author: Syarip Muhammad Abdillah
 ---

 Hello,

-Call me **Syarip** & nice to meet you all, this is a personal website that contains my learning summaries, stories and more.
+Please call me **Syarip**, and it's a pleasure to meet all of you.
+This is a personal website that encompasses my learning summaries, narratives, and more.

 &nbsp;

-That's just a little about me, Thank you :)
+That is just a brief introduction about myself.
+Thank you.